ShephardLuke/database-demo/README.md

 # database-demo
 ### https://database-demo.shephardluke.co.uk
 A demonstration of databases in the browser window using the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 Databases can be created, which hold object stores where records can be added.
-These databases are then kept in the browser's persistant storage so the databases can be saved between sessions.
+These databases are then kept in the browser's persistent storage so the databases can be saved between sessions.

 #### Pre-release version, everything is subject to change and bugs or crashes may occur.